RobotWebTools/rclnodejs/README.md

 ## Using rclnodejs with TypeScript

-TypeScript declaration files are included in the `types/` folder.
-Configure your `tsconfig.json`:
+TypeScript declaration files are included in the package and exposed through the `types` entry in `package.json`.
+In most projects, configuring your `tsconfig.json` is sufficient:

 ```jsonc
 {